anjugopinath/anjugopinath.github.io/_pages/about.md

 <p>Hi there!</p>

-<p>I am Anju, a first year PhD student at Colorado State University.</p>
+<p>I am Anju, a PhD student at Colorado State University.
+I specialize in Computer Vision and Machine Learning.</p>

 <br />